nourez/klusty-krab-home-lab/manifests/optimized-versions-server/README.md

 # Optimized Versions Server

-This directory contains the Kubernetes manifests for the [Optimized Versions Server](https://github.com/streamyfin/optimized-versions-server), a companion server for Streamyfin that enables better video downloads by transcoding HLS streams into single video files.
+This directory contains the standard Kubernetes manifests for the [Optimized Versions Server](https://github.com/streamyfin/optimized-versions-server), a companion server for Streamyfin that enables better video downloads by transcoding HLS streams into single video files.

 ## Components